17 teaching strategies for boosting student engagement

 Interactive teaching strategies

 Interaction in teaching is not just considered a nice-to-have but is instead a need-to-have.
-Considerable evidence shows that interactive teaching strategies help to boost motivation and engagement in the classroom and simply make teaching and learning more enjoyable.
+Interactive teaching strategies help to boost motivation and engagement in the classroom and make teaching and learning more enjoyable.

 Strategy 10: Collaborative learning